axem-solutions/dem/docs/commands.md

 ---

+## **`dem import PATH_TO_DEV_ENV`**

+Imports a Development Environment descriptor.

+:information_source: After the import, the Development Environment can be installed with the `install` command.

+!!!
+Note

+    The file to import only contains the Development Environment descriptor.
+To install the Dev Env the DEM needs access to all the registries where the required images are stored.

+Arguments:

+`PATH_TO_DEV_ENV` Path of the JSON file to import.
+Can be an absolute path or a relative path to the current directory.

+---

 ## **`dem info DEV_ENV_NAME [OPTIONS] [*CATALOG_NAMES]`**

 Get information about the specified Development Environment available locally or in the catalogs.